claes - Man Page

 gpg2

 Without any options claes produces OpenPGP (base64-encoded) encrypted messages using AES-128.
 It can decrypt any messages (ascii or binary) produced by GnuPG with the following ciphers: AES, AES192, AES256, 3DES and CAST-128.
+The option "-binary" causes the output written to a file with the .gpg extension.
+As binary output does not compute the CRC24 checksum, it is much faster than the default mode and is recommended for the encryption of larger files.

 openssl

-In OpenSSL mode claes writes (base64-encoded) encrypted messages in the proprietary OpenSSL format using AES256 as the default.
+In OpenSSL mode claes writes encrypted messages in the proprietary OpenSSL format using AES256 as the default.

 These messages can be decrypted with openssl :br openssl aes-256-cbc -pbkdf2 -d -a -in FILE.asc